TYPO3-cookbooks/VagrantTypo3Org/README.md

 # Configure Vagrant file

 To adjust configuration open ``Vagrantfile`` file and change settings according to your needs.

-	# Define IP of the virtual machine to access it from the host
-	config.vm.network :hostonly, "192.168.156.122"

 	# Activate the GUI or run in headless mode
 	config.vm.boot_mode = :gui